syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ## Find and replace in specific slide

-You can find all occurences of a text in specific PowerPoint slide (slide, notes slide, master slide or layout slide) and replace it with other text.
+You can find all occurrences of a text in a specific PowerPoint slide (slide, notes slide, master slide, or layout slide) and replace it with other text.

-The following code example illustrates how to find all occurences of a particular text and replace with other text in a specific slide.
+The following code example illustrates how to find all occurrences of a particular text and replace them with other text in a specific slide.

 {% tabs %}